vincer2040/web/apps/portfolio/src/components/projects/db/takeaway.md

 adhere to the protocol specification.

-In the beginning of this project, I had no idea how non-blocking architectures worked, or, quite frankly, that they were a thing.
-I had no idea how to handle multiple connections to the server, and my solution in the beginning was to use multiple threads, This was an extremely naive solution, as the number of availale connections was limited to the number of cores on my machine.
+In the beginning of this project, I had no idea how non-blocking architectures worked.
+I had no idea how to handle multiple connections to the server, and my solution in the beginning was to use multiple threads.
+This was an extremely naive solution, as the number of availale connections was limited to the number of cores on my machine.
 After some research, I came across APIs such as `select`, `poll`, and `epoll`.
-These interfaces allow their users to handle many connections to the server due much more trivially than a multi-threaded architecture.
+These interfaces allow their users to handle many connections to the server much more trivially than a multi-threaded or multi-process architecture.
 I was able to create a state machine interface with the `epoll` API, which, indirectly, taught me a lot about how other non-blocking architectures, such as node.js, work.
 Consider the following code in node:

 ```js
 import { Socket } from "net";